update: December 22, 2021 (scroll down)

 We're talking about the grace theory here.
 It says that Jesus was sent to this earth to be sacrificied for the sin of men.
 He who believes, he who accepts this offer, will be freed from sin and his relationship with God will be restored, he will live forever.

-The ritual of sacrifice is something we see in many religions as a way to get even with God.
+The ritual of sacrifice is something we see in many religions as a way to get right with God (or the Gods).
 Basically, this ritual means that you give up on something that is valuable to you, to compensate for your wrong doings.
 It is a temporary relief, as you will sin again, so you'll have to repeat this ritual of sacrifice for as long as you live.
-In many religious traditions, including the Jewish tradition, the ritual of sacrifice is connected to the 'blood of the innocent', which mostly concerns animals.
+In many religious traditions, including the Jewish tradition, the ritual of sacrifice is connected to the 'blood of the innocent', which mostly concerns animals, but sometimes even human beings (children) and yes, Jesus was supposed to be an innocent human being too, not knowing sin.
+So the 'blood of the innocent' is very essential in the Christian religion.

 The grace theory was based on the ritual of sacrifice as described above, but some important changes were applied.
 I'll describe the changes, but first I want to say that I find it remarkable that this ritual was corresponding with what other people were used to in their own religions.
 It looks like it was constructed to be connected to what people were already familiar with.
 From a human perspective, this was a very clever thing to do.
-If you want to sell something you need to know what people want or what they need and connect it to what they understand, to what they're used to.
-I think this was brilliant idea to stimulate the masses to go into the direction of the Christian faith after it was accepted as the state religion in the Roman empire.
-The Christian religion appeared to be only a little bit different from what others believed or at least there were several similarities.
-So it could be understood and accepted more easily.
+If you want to sell something, you need to know what people want or what they need and connect to what they understand, to what they're used to.
+I think this was a brilliant idea to stimulate the masses to go into the direction of the Christian faith after it was accepted as the official religion in the Roman empire.
+The essence of the Christian religion was designed to make a connection to generally accepted views and habits, so it would be accepted more easily.

 The sacrifice to a God means a plea for forgiveness in a general way.
 Something to think about is that we didn't ask to be born and we didn't choose to be wrong-doers.
 Not in general.
 Other than that, the ritual masks the fact that most of your sins affects other people or other living creatures, and it definitely affects yourself.
 It appears much more constructive to me if the awareness of your wrong-doing leads to apologies to the people you harmed and to the recovery of what went wrong, where possible.
 The ritual of sacrifice is linked to punishment and reward in relation to a God, but it is much more important that a person comes to understand his wrong tendencies and can improve on his behaviour through love and reason.
 The general forgiveness from a God, if you think that is needed, should be subordinate to that.
 It's something I said before: humans and human relationships is what we have to work with, it's what we have and it's what we are.
 It's the priority in life and a religion with all its assumptions and debatable truths (..) comes next (or not at all).